jstromsoe/reach-docs/docs/quickstart.md

 If everything has been set up correctly, you will see changes in the solution status box.
 You will see the statuses in the following order:

 * **"-"**.
-This means there is not information for the software to process.
-Either not enough time has passed or the antenna is poorly placed
+This means there is no information for the software to process.
+Either not enough time has passed or the antenna is not placed correctly.
 * **single**.
 This is usually the state that follows **"-"** in RTK mode. **Single** means that rover has found a solution relying on it's own receiver and base corrections are not taken into consideration yet.
-If rover is started in single mode, this will also be the result
+If rover is started in single mode, this will also be the result.
 * **float**.
-The base corrections are now taken into consideration and positioning is relative to base coordinates, but the integer ambiguity is not resolved
+The base corrections are now taken into consideration and positioning is relative to base coordinates, but the integer ambiguity is not resolved.
 * **fixed**.
 Positioning is relative to the base and the integer ambiguity is properly resolved.
-This is as good as it gets, **fix** solution status indicates high level of positioning precision
+This is as good as it gets, **fix** solution status indicates high level of positioning precision.

 If you see **float** or **fixed** solution status, RTK is set up correctly.